Max Kepler Player Props: Twins vs. Tigers

 Max Kepler At The Plate

-- Kepler is batting .193 with five doubles, seven home runs and 12 walks.
+- Kepler has five doubles, seven home runs and 12 walks while batting .192.

-- Looking at the 42 games he has played this year, he's hit a home run in seven of them (16.7%), and in 4.3% of his trips to the dish.
+- He has hit a long ball in 16.3% of his games this year, and 4.3% of his plate appearances.

-- Kepler has driven home a run in 13 games this season (31.0%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on one occasion..
+- In 13 games this season (30.2%), Kepler has picked up an RBI, and in four of those games (9.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.